Joe Amabile, Kendall Long Romance Update: ‘Bachelor In Pardise’ Lovebirds Take Big Relationship Step

 “Grocery Store Joe” Amabile may be done with Dancing with the Stars, but he isn’t done with his Bachelor in Paradise girlfriend Kendall Long or spending time with her in Los Angeles.
-After DWTS wrapped Joe did head back to his hometown in Chicago, and fans wondered what that meant for this BIP relationship.
+After DWTS wrapped, Joe did head back to his hometown in Chicago, and fans wondered what that meant for this BIP relationship.
 Now, however, both Joe and Kendall are sharing updates via their Instagram pages that bring good news for those who love these two together.

 Kendall Long shared via her Instagram Stories that Grocery Store Joe Amabile was back in Los Angeles now and he is planning on sticking around.
 The Bachelor in Paradise stars said that he is moving in with her and they were off to Ikea to buy some furniture to help them get organized as they officially start living together.